Clean Your Skin the Gentle Way

 The Pure Gardenia and Shea body wash is created to be gentle and suitable even for the most sensitive skin.
 You won’t deal with synthetic, overpowering fragrances, dyes, or any caustic agents.
 There are no sulfates, parabens, or phosphates used in the body wash formulation.

 No animal by-products were used to create the body wash either.
 The Pure Gardenia and Shea body wash shouldn’t irritate your skin if you have sensitive skin.

 Many cosmetic, skincare, and hair care companies test their products on animals after using chemical after chemical to create their line.
 Not Hand Over Heart.
 They are environmentally and animal friendly.

-The products are all-natural, vegan, gluten-free, and biodegradable.
+The products are natural, vegan, gluten-free, and biodegradable.
 Not only that but they are certified cruelty-free.
 The bathing products are never tested on animals.

 Why is it important that the products aren’t tested on animals?
 Testing on animals is cruel and often unnecessary.
 Many products available could be manufactured using ingredients that have already been deemed safe for human use without further testing.
 There are more modern methods of testing that don’t include animal testing and are just as effective for evaluating the safety and efficacy of a product.

 The Ingredients to Avoid